ska-telescope/ska-pst-stat/docs/src/architecture/index.rst

 The header of the HDF5 file includes the following fields:

   * EB_ID - the execution block that the output statistics file is for.
+  * TELESCOPE - the telescope that was used to capture the data (i.e SKALow or SKAMid)
   * SCAN_ID - the scan that the output statistics file is for.
   * BEAM_ID - the beam used to capture the voltage data used in computing the statistics.
   * UTC_START - the start time of the observation as an ISO 8601 string.